confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 You should take note that the `CUSTOMER_ID` field is the key in the stream's key-value pairs and you'll see why this is important in the next section.

-In a production setting you'll populate the stream's underlying topic either with `KafkaProducer` application or from an external system using a [managed connector on Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/index.html) But for the purpose of running this example you'll manually insert records into the stream with [INSERT VALUES](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/insert-values/#insert-values) statements:
+In a production setting you'll populate the stream's underlying topic either with `KafkaProducer` application or from an external system using a [managed connector on Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/index.html).
+In case you don't have a connector set up, you can manually insert records into the stream with [INSERT VALUES](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/insert-values/#insert-values) statements:

 ```sql
 INSERT INTO customer_activity_stream (activity_id, ip_address, customer_id, activity_type, propensity_to_buy) VALUES (1,'121.219.110.170',1,'branch_visit',0.4);